Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/09/sources-of-risk.md

 So we should be thinking about genuine closed loops when we think of risk… but are we concerned about time since the last feedback loop, or the cost since the last feedback loop?
 Neither.
 It is the amount of change since the last feedback loop.

-So risk is really about the change that has accumulated, where change is defined as “change that is unchecked by a closed feedback loop”.
+So risk is really about the change that has accumulated, where change is defined as "change that is unchecked by a closed feedback loop".

 > r = *f*(*c*)

 This means that we can make a project of any budget, and any duration, successful.
 We just need to manage the feedback loops (without resorting to artificial indicators of progress).
 So long as we reduce the risk with regular feedback loops, we can continue indefinitely.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2016/09/risk-function-change.jpg" alt="Risk as a function of change" loading="lazy"}
 :::